Applications 2023

 Do you offer Inclusive Education?

-Learners with disabilities are welcome to complete an application to study with False Bay TVET College.
-Once you have expressed an interest to study with the College, you will be put in contact with one of the College Occupational Therapists who will evaluate the disability and the College’s resources to assist.
-Our campuses are also able to accommodate disabled persons who are not mobile and need to access the buildings using a wheelchair or with other learning or mobility assistance.
+Learners with disabilities are welcome to complete an online application to study with False Bay TVET College.
+Once you have expressed an interest to study with the College, you will be put in contact with one of the College Occupational Therapists who will evaluate the applicant’s support needs and the College’s resources to assist, but you must disclose on the application form.
+Our campuses strive to accommodate persons with a variety of disabilities.

 Contact Details: